ashintech/data-analysis/README.md

 2. Navigate to the project directory:

 ```
-cd Stock_Price_Data_Analysis
+cd Profit_Forecasting_Data_Analysis
 ```
 3. Launch the Jupyter Notebook

 ```
+jupyter notebook datacleaning.ipynb
-jupyter notebook Stock_price_analysis.ipynb
+jupyter notebook datamodelling&eda.ipynb
 ```

-Follow the step-by-step instructions in the notebook to reproduce the data analysis process,
+Follow the step-by-step instructions in the notebook to reproduce the data analysis process, including loading the dataset, cleaning the data and the datamodelling and eda